Corporate Income and Net Worth Tax

 - Corporations that own property, do business in Georgia, or receive income from Georgia sources are subject to corporate income tax

-- The rate of taxation is six percent of a corporation's Georgia taxable net income
+- The rate of taxation is five and three quarters percent (5.75%) of a corporation's Georgia taxable net income

-Most corporations also pay a net worth tax.
+Corporations may also have to pay a net worth tax.
 This tax is based on the net worth of a corporation, levied in exchange for the privilege of doing business or exercising a corporate franchise in Georgia.
-The minimum tax is $10.00 for a net worth less than $10,001.
+For net worth years beginning on or after January 1, 2018 (those reported on the 2017 income tax return), corporations with a net worth of $100,000 or less are not subject to tax but must file a return.
 The maximum is $5,000 for a net worth in excess of $22 million.
-All corporations doing business in Georgia for the first time must file an initial net worth return on or before the fifteenth day of the third calendar month after incorporation or qualification in the state (for C corporations, 15th day of the fourth month for net worth years beginning on or after January 1, 2017; those normally reported on the 2016 income tax return).
+All corporations doing business in Georgia for the first time must file an initial net worth return on or before the fifteenth day of the third calendar month after incorporation or qualification in the state (for C corporations, 15th day of the fourth month for net worth years beginning on or after January 1, 2017; those reported on the 2016 income tax return).

 Visit the forms section to download any forms you need.
 If you do not see the form you need, or for additional information and assistance, contact: